Fuel Up to Play 60 Playbook Strategies

 Invite to the table your district and school nutrition leaders to find out what it would take for your school to change to plastic milk bottles.
 Students will definitely need to work with a Program Advisor on this one!

 Find exciting ways to get students, staff and community members involved in helping to support your healthy school environment.
-Work with local restaurants to find chefs who can volunteer their time to help get kids interested – and spice things up – in your school meals program!
-To find chefs who may already be signed up to partner with schools in your area, use the Find a Chef tool.
+Work with your school or local restaurants to find chefs who can volunteer their time to help get kids interested – and spice things up – in your school meals program!

 Hold recipe contests for new breakfast of lunch items and build students’ interest in making healthy eating choices.
 Huddle up with your school nutrition professionals to help come up with a plan for the contests, host taste tests of the entries and see if you can put the winners on the school menu!
 Get your principal to give your plans a thumbs up, and get members of the school staff and community to volunteer as judges to build greater support.